boennecd/dynamichazard/cran-comments.md

 ## Test environments
 * Ubuntu 18.04 LTS
   R version 3.5.2
-* Ubuntu 14.04.5 LTS (on travis-ci with codename: trusty) R version 3.5.2
+* Ubuntu 16.04.5 LTS (on travis-ci with codename: xenial) R version 3.5.2
 * win-builder (devel and release)
 * Local Ubuntu 18.04 with R 3.5.2 and with clang 6.0.0 with ASAN and